Marysville Municipal Court

 Most criminal cases will continue to be conducted through a remote platform and telephonically.
 (See list above for in-person hearings) If you have a hearing scheduled and have not received your remote hearing code please contact the court or your attorney.
 Court calendar information will be posted daily.

-If you have an eligible warrant for recall you may contact the clerk’s office at 360-363-8050 to receive a new court date. the warrant recall fee of $50.00 has been waived until further notice.
+If you have an eligible warrant for recall you may complete the electronic recall form.
+Court staff will respond to your request within 24 hours.
+Due to COVID, the warrant recall fee of $50.00 has been waived until further notice.

 Public Defense Screening

 Face to face screening are suspended at this time.
 Please complete an application online.
 An application can be found on the Public Defender page.
 Please provide an address and phone number and email so a representative may contact you.